godotengine/godot-docs/tutorials/scripting/gdextension/gdextension_file.rst

 -------------

 By default, Godot uses the Node icon in the scene dock for GDExtension nodes.
-A custom icon can be set set by reference to its name and resource path of an SVG file.
+A custom icon can be set by reference to its name and resource path of an SVG file.

 For example: